Find out what you need to bring to the garage on the day of your MOT test, what you can leave at home, and how to update or replace your documents.

 Keep in mind that replacing your documents will take some time, particularly if you're handing it the old fashioned way.
 Give yourself at least 2-3 weeks to receive your updated documents before your MOT test.

-Some drivers keep their car tax, MOT certificate, insurance policy, driving licence, and/or V5C logbook at all times in case the police stop them.
+Some drivers keep their car tax, MOT certificate, car insurance policy, driving licence, and/or V5C logbook at all times in case the police stop them.

 Even the police advise against this.
 If someone were to break into or steal your car, you'd essentially be handing over all the necessary documents to take it as their own.
 It could also lead to identity theft and other forms of fraud.